 You will be given a day when your home reader is due in; please don't forget to bring it in on this day.
 If you finish your book, bring it in and Miss McGuiness will ask you a few questions about the book and she will ask you to complete a book review, which will be displayed in our reading area.

-Here are your spellings for the first 6 weeks.
+Here are your spellings for the year .
 Each Friday, you will take home your spelling mat and practise your spellings for Monday morning when we will have a spelling test.

-Below are some word cards that you can print out at home and some ideas to make your spelling practice more fun...
+Below are some word cards that you can print out to use at home and some ideas to make your spelling practice more fun.
+Remember, you can also log onto spelling shed to play lots of fun spelling games.

 Numbers and the Number System